-- b. has agreed to assist with a registered qualifying patient's medical use of marijuana, is not currently serving as primary caregiver for another qualifying patient, and is not the qualifying patient's physician; - c. has never been convicted of possession or sale of a controlled dangerous substance, unless such conviction occurred after the effective date of this act and was for a violation of federal law related to possession or sale of marijuana that is authorized under this act; - d. has registered with the department pursuant to section 5 of this act, and has satisfied the criminal history record background check requirement of section 5 of this act; and - e. has been designated as primary caregiver on the qualifying patient's application or renewal for a registry identification card or in other written notification to the department. - "Primary care" means the practice of family medicine, general internal medicine, general pediatrics, general obstetrics, or gynecology. - "Qualifying medical condition" means seizure disorder, including epilepsy; intractable skeletal muscular spasticity; post-traumatic stress disorder; glaucoma; positive status for human immunodeficiency virus; acquired immune deficiency syndrome; cancer; amyotrophic lateral sclerosis; multiple sclerosis; muscular dystrophy; inflammatory bowel disease, including Crohn's disease; terminal illness, if the patient has a prognosis of less than 12 months of life; anxiety; migraine; Tourette's syndrome; dysmenorrhea; chronic pain; opioid use disorder; or any other medical condition or its treatment that is approved by the - "Qualifying patient" or "patient" means a resident of the State who has been [provided with a certification] authorized for the medical use of cannabis by a [physician] health care practitioner
+b. has agreed to assist with a registered qualifying patient's medical use of marijuana, is not currently serving as primary

-[pursuant to a bona fide physician-patient relationship]. - I"Registry identification card" "Registration with the commission" means a document issued by the department that
+- 1 caregiver for another qualifying patient, and is not the qualifying 2 patient's physician; - c. has never been convicted of possession or sale of a controlled dangerous substance, unless such conviction occurred after the effective date of this act and was for a violation of federal law related to possession or sale of marijuana that is authorized under this act; - d. has registered with the department pursuant to section 5 of this act, and has satisfied the criminal history record background check requirement of section 5 of this act; and - e. has been designated as primary caregiver on the qualifying patient's application or renewal for a registry identification card or in other written notification to the department. - "Primary care" means the practice of family medicine, general internal medicine, general pediatrics, general obstetrics, or gynecology. - "Qualifying medical condition" means seizure disorder, 17 including epilepsy; intractable skeletal muscular spasticity; post-18 19 traumatic stress disorder; glaucoma; positive status for human 20 immunodeficiency virus; acquired immune deficiency syndrome; 21 cancer; amyotrophic lateral sclerosis; multiple sclerosis; muscular 22 dystrophy; inflammatory bowel disease, including Crohn's disease; terminal illness, if the patient has a prognosis of less than 12 23 24 months of life; anxiety; migraine; Tourette's syndrome; 25 dysmenorrhea; chronic pain; opioid use disorder; or any other 26 medical condition or its treatment that is approved by the 27 commission. - "Qualifying patient" or "patient" means a resident of the State who has been [provided with a certification] authorized for the medical use of cannabis by a [physician] health care practitioner [pursuant to a bona fide physician-patient relationship].

-- 1 identifies a person has met the qualification requirements for, and - 2 has been registered by the commission as, a registered qualifying - 3 patient [or primary], designated caregiver, or institutional - 4 caregiver.
-The commission shall establish appropriate means for - 5 health care practitioners, health care facilities, medical cannabis - 6 dispensaries, law enforcement, schools, facilities providing - 7 behavioral health services or services for persons with - 8 developmental disabilities, and other appropriate entities to verify - 9 an individual's status as a registrant with the commission. - 10 "Significantly involved person" means a person or entity who 11 holds at least a five percent investment interest in an entity issued, 12 or applying for a permit to operate as, a medical cannabis cultivator, medical cannabis manufacturer, medical cannabis dispensary, or 13 14 clinical registrant, or who is a decision making member of a group 15 that holds at least a 20 percent investment interest in an entity 16 issued, or applying for a permit to operate as, a medical cannabis 17 cultivator, medical cannabis manufacturer, medical cannabis dispensary, or clinical registrant, in which no member of that group 18 19 holds more than a five percent interest in the total group investment 20 interest, and the person or entity makes controlling decisions 21 regarding the operations of the entity issued, or applying for a 22 permit to operate as, a medical cannabis cultivator, medical - 25 "Terminally ill" means having an illness or condition with a 26 prognosis of less than 12 months of life.
+- 32 ["Registry identification card"] "Registration with the 33 commission" means [a document issued by the department that identifies] a person has met the qualification requirements for, and 34 35 has been registered by the commission as, a registered qualifying patient [or primary], designated caregiver, or institutional 36 37 caregiver.
+The commission shall establish appropriate means for 38 health care practitioners, health care facilities, medical cannabis 39 dispensaries, law enforcement, schools, facilities providing 40 behavioral health services or services for persons with 41 developmental disabilities, and other appropriate entities to verify 42 an individual's status as a registrant with the commission. - "Significantly involved person" means a person or entity who holds at least a five percent investment interest in an entity issued, or applying for a permit to operate as, a medical cannabis cultivator,